JuliaLinearAlgebra/LowRankApprox.jl/index.md

 This difference can be attributed in part to both algorithmic improvements as well as to some low-level optimizations.

-**Note**: LowRankApprox was last tested with Julia v0.5.0 and is no longer under active development.

 ## Contents

 - [Installation](#installation)